 Psychological injuries are not listed as scheduled losses, but are still covered under Worker’s Compensation law.

-If you are injured on the job, and need help with your worker’s compensation claim, please call Myrtle Beach lawyer Dirk Derrick of The Derrick Law Firm.
-With over 25 years experience in fighting for injured clients’ rights, Mr. Derrick will be sure to get the maximum recovery possible for your claim.
+If you become or are injured on the job, and need help with your worker’s compensation claim, call Myrtle Beach Worker' Compensation lawyer Dirk Derrick of The Derrick Law Firm.
+With 30 years experience in fighting for injured clients’ rights, The Derrick Law Firm will be sure to get the maximum recovery possible for your claim.
 843-248-7486